Georgia Workers’ Compensation Lawyer

 Georgia’s Workers’ Compensation Laws

-Employer-provided workers’ compensation insurance offers financial support for employees injured on the job, covering their medical bills, rehabilitation, and lost wages.
-In Georgia, it’s mandatory for businesses with three or more employees to carry workers’ compensation insurance.
+Georgia workers compensation law is crucial for both employees and employers to understand, as it governs the financial support provided to employees injured on the job, covering their medical bills, rehabilitation, and lost wages.
+In Georgia, it’s mandatory for businesses with three or more employees to carry workers’ comp insurance.
 However, there are several exceptions, including the following:

 • Railroad companies